Helping Nature

 You are also encouraged to record observations of plants and animals on iRecord.

-Take part in the Big Butterfly Count
+Big Butterfly Count

-The Big Butterfly Count takes place across the UK each Summer.
+The Big Butterfly Count takes place across the UK each summer.
 Get involved by downloading the app and submitting a recording in the park.

+We are always looking for enthusiastic and interested people to get involved and become members of the Friends group.
 Join Friends of Bishop’s Park today, and be a friend to nature.